marcusGoncalvess/marcusGoncalvess/README.md

 ## About me 🖊

-🖥 I always loved to use the computer, I started with 7 years old, I learned to read on the PC because I wanted to play an online game.
+🖥 I always loved to use the computer, I started with 7 years old, I loved to play online games so I learned to read on the PC.

 💥 In 2019 I started programming, I took many courses on web development and i really loved it.

 ℹ More information:
 - :earth_americas: I'm from Porto Alegre - RS
 - :gem: I'm on way to fluency in English
+- :boy: I have 18 years old

 ## Contact :mailbox_with_no_mail: